Inside the final month of Buttigieg’s historic campaign

 Questions about Buttigieg’s appeal with voters of color loomed over strong finishes in overwhelmingly white Iowa and New Hampshire, however.
 And as soon as the race shifted into more diverse terrain, Buttigieg’s star began to fade.

-In Nevada, he finished in third place behind Sanders and former Vice President Joe Biden, even as he bested two senators and a billionaire.
-And by the time the race moved to South Carolina a week later, Buttigieg’s weakness with African-American voters was painfully exposed.
+In Nevada, he finished in third place behind Sanders and Biden, even as he bested two senators and a billionaire.
+And by the time the race moved to South Carolina a week later, Buttigieg’s weakness with African American voters was painfully exposed.

 He failed to hit double digits in the first-in-the-South contest on Saturday, scoring a distant fourth place in a state in which more than half of Democratic primary voters were not white.
 Less than two hours after holding what would be his final rally in Raleigh, North Carolina, Buttigieg was hunkered on the phone in a hotel near Americus, Georgia, working out the details of ending his campaign, people familiar with the conversation said.

-On the phone with him were communications strategist Lis Smith, senior strategist Michael Halle, pollster Katie Connolly, media adviser Larry Grisalano, deputy campaign manager Hari Sevugan and longtime campaign manager Mike Schmul, according to aides familiar with the conversation who spoke on condition of anonymity because they were not authorized to share internal discussions.
+On the phone with him were communications strategist Lis Smith, senior strategist Michael Halle, pollster Katie Connolly, media adviser Larry Grisalano, deputy campaign manager Hari Sevugan and longtime campaign manager Mike Schmuhl, according to aides familiar with the conversation who spoke on condition of anonymity because they were not authorized to share internal discussions.

 Having laid out a narrow but viable path to the nomination through an uncertain state-by-state fight, advisers painted a picture of a difficult road ahead.

-Note: This story has been corrected to show the surname of the campaign manager is Schmuhl, not Schmul.